rushit4190/NextLeap_Ecommerce_cart_project/ReadME.md

 - Cart is assigned to each user (upon adding the first product item) based on User Id.
 - User can add product items, update quantity of a particular item, remove item and view all of the items present in the cart.

 Application is designed to handle concurrency.
 Databases of User, Cart and Product are ensured to be persistent.
+SessionId data is not kept to be persistent.
+User gets the sessionId on sign in, and uses it for cart operations.

 The first commit of this project (till MileStone 4) has CSV files as databases.
 It is a command line application.